5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 Stargazing-Planet Observation

-Near-complete darkness can still be found in areas of the property, thereby allowing viewing the night sky in all its brilliant wonder.
+Areas of the property still experience near-complete darkness, allowing visitors to view the night sky in all its brilliant wonder.

 Water sports enthusiasts will find the nearby Milligan Creek and the Greenbrier River ideal for swimming, wading, canoeing, fishing, kayaking,